 - Checked out the colourful Rue Cremieux, a few blocks away from the Hotel Palym

 - Les Andelys: Chateau Gaillard

-I rented an Airbnb (house) located right on the edge of Etretat.
+I rented a fabulous Airbnb called La Bergerie House located right on the edge of Etretat.
 It had a fabulous location where I could just leave my car and walk into town.
-Check out this post about the Airbnb and Making Sure Your First Airbnb In Normandy Is A Success.
+Check out this post about Airbnb and Making Sure Your First Airbnb In Normandy Is A Success.

 - Hiked around the Etretat golf course (Chemin des Douaniers) to see the cliffs: Falaise d’Aval and Falaise Amont; and Chapelle Notre-Dame de la Garde.
 Here are two of the best ways to see the cliffs at Etretat.

 - Etretat: Hidden Gardens in Etretat (Jardins d’Etretat)

 - Etretat: lunch with a view at the Dormy House Hotel and Restaurant